agustin-recoba/PyDistSim/docs/install/installation.rst

 Installation
 ############
 This document assumes you are familiar with using command prompt or shell.
-It should outline the necessary steps to install software needed for using Pymote.
+It should outline the necessary steps to install software needed for using PyDistSim.

 Requirements
 ************